RakhithJK/Handbrake-wiki/Home.md

 The HandBrake User Manual is available at https://handbrake.fr/docs

-Please be aware that the new documentation is in beta and will eventually completely replace our current Trac Wiki.
+Please be aware that the new documentation is still in beta and parts of it are incomplete.

 ## Checksums